 Chapters in edited volumes:

-In press.
-Sociolinguistic signs as cognitive representations.
+2021.
+The social meaning of semantic properties.
 In Hall-Lew, Podesva & Moore, eds.
-Social Meaning in Linguistic Variation: Theorizing the Third Wave. () Pre-print.
+Social Meaning in Linguistic Variation: Theorizing the Third Wave. (with Laura Staum Casasanto).
+Pre-print.

 2019.
 Evidentials and Questions.
-Empirical Issues in Syntax and Semantics 12. (with Regine Eckardt).
+Empirical Issues in Syntax and Semantics 12.
+(2nd author, with Regine Eckardt).
 Paper

 2018.
 Intensification, gradability and social perception.
 “The semantics of gradability, vagueness, and scale structure: Experimental perspectives”, Springer series, edited by Castroviejo, McNally and Sassoon.
 Paper